 - Made with 100 percent natural latex and fabric-encased coils; no fillers, no additives, no off gassing

-- With a firmness rating of medium-firm, this Queen mattress is a perfect fit for the majority of sleepers
+- With a firmness rating of medium-firm, this 11-inch Queen mattress is a perfect fit for back or stomach sleepers

 - Great alternative to memory foam, no quicksand feel, motion from a sleeping partner is isolated